practical-architectural-patterns-priv/modular-monolith-workshop/README.md

 ---

-Excellent — that will make the README feel complete and immediately clear for your workshop participants.
-Here’s an updated **README.md** section you can append to your Con-SOLID-Ate project.
-It presents a **visual directory tree** and explains what each package does — written in the same professional tone as the rest of your document.

----

 ### 🧩 Code Structure and Package Overview

 The Con-SOLID-Ate backend follows a **layered modular design**, where each package represents a domain module or a shared cross-cutting concern.